 If you are more the outdoorsy type, take the hike going to viewing platform.

-We also stayed for a couple of minutes at the viewing platform at the centre of the lake for views of the two lakes on each side.
-Maximum time for the boat rental was an hour but we extended for a couple of minutes.
-Needless to say, the 30 minute extension was worth it ;).
+We also stayed for a couple of minutes at the viewing platform at the center of the lake for views of the two lakes on each side.
+The maximum time for the boat rental was an hour but we extended for a couple of minutes.
+Needless to say, the 30-minute extension was worth it ;).

 Birthday Trip to Panglao Island

 When our daughter turned one, we took her to Panglao Island in Bohol.
 We stayed in Bolod Beach for a couple of days just relaxing and enjoying the beach.

 It was our first out of town trip with her and it was a pretty memorable experience.
 As first-time parents, we had certain worries and I was glad that it was unfounded.

 Our daughter, to our delight, enjoyed the beach as much as we did.
 We took her swimming to the sandbar right outside the resort we were staying at.
 It was great seeing her walking bravely amidst the small waves.

 During the last quarter of this year, we went on a weekend trip to Siquijor with friends via Dumaguete.

 The travel time to Dumaguete from Cebu was around 6 hours.
 It may be long, but I did enjoy looking at the view once in a while (if I was not sleeping.
 LOL).

 We had some pretty cool adventures during the trip including our heart-stopping frenzy to catch the last ferry and last bus from Sibulan to Cebu.